 Of course, if there isn't a dedicated hotspot plan, or if you are allowed to use your smartphone as a tethering device, then by all means, use your smartphone.

 However, what exactly is tethering?
 Well, tethering is when you transform your smartphone into a mobile WiFi hotspot, meaning that you can share your phone's data with one other device.
 Any device with a wireless connection should be able to connect to the Internet via your smartphone's connection.

-Instructions on tethering your smartphone vary with the device, so be sure to look up the proper guide.
+Instructions on tethering your smartphone vary with the device, so be sure to look up a guide that fits your device.

 Use Wi-Fi Hotspots

 You can also turn your phone into a hotspot so your devices can connect to the Internet.
 Wait, so what's the difference between hotspot and tethering?
 Good question.